kumawatmanish05/Heart_Disease_Prediction_ML/README.md

 ## 🚀 Future Scope
 - Integration with a **Streamlit/Dashboard** for real-time prediction.
-- Testing with larger & more diverse datasets.
+- Testing with larger & more diverse datasets
 - Deployment as a **web or mobile app** for wider accessibility.

 ---